yodigi7/quiplash/README.md

 First order of business is to come up with a good name, any ideas?

+## Quickstart
+In order to access the GameMaster (the shared screen for all contenders) go to: https://yodigi7.github.io/quiplash/gamemaster/.
+The access point for each contender is https://yodigi7.github.io/quiplash/contender/.
+Give it a few seconds to boot up as it is likely sleeping on Heroku, it should take ~30 seconds for the server to spin up and start working.

 ## Project Explained
 So as you guys should know by the current title this is meant to be a free open source version of quiplash.
 The overall architecture is a backend that keeps track of all the game data.
 It then supplies that data to two frontends, one of which is the main/common screen that